hashintel/hash/apps/hashdotai/docs/hash/getting-started/create-an-application.md

 **Creating Link Types**

-1. Click to “Add a link +” and add an “Owner” link type.
+1. Click to “Add a link +” and add an “Owns” link type.
 Set the expected Entity Type as “User”.
 1. Click “Create” in the top right corner to save this new Entity Type. \

 **Creating the “Sub-Task” Entity Type**